 A massive new global economy is within our reach.
 One that can benefit developed countries, but even more so developing countries, while moving our planet towards a healthier, more sustainable future.
 It can fuel a cohesive worldwide movement and provide the economic structure to transition our practices and protect our ecosystems.
 Shah calls it “the greatest wealth opportunity of our time.”

-The change to a new economy has begun.
+The change to a new climate economy has begun.

 Thad Wharton founded and runs Broken Arrow Marketing, a specialized practice that promotes non-profits and businesses through artist endorsement relationships, with a focus on clean energy endeavors.
 A graduate of the University of Oklahoma’s Energy Land Management program, he began his energy career acquiring landowner rights to drill oil and gas wells, but left the oil patch and has been an ardent renewable energy supporter ever since.
 Wharton can be found on his free time running a record label for international singer-songwriters.
 Follow on twitter: @BrokenArrowMkt